samvera/bulkrax/README.md

 To delete an importer or exporter, select the delete (x) icon.

 ### Downloading an export
-Once your the exporter has run, a download icon will apear on the exporters menu page.
+Once your the exporter has run, a download icon will appear on the exporters menu page.

 ## Contributing
 If you're working on a PR for this project, create a feature branch off of `main`.